SNX5

 Sorting nexin-5 is a protein that in humans is encoded by the SNX5 gene.

 This gene encodes a member of the sorting nexin family.
 Members of this family contain a phox (PX) domain, which is a phosphoinositide binding domain, and are involved in intracellular trafficking.
 This protein is a component of the mammalian retromer complex, which facilitates cargo retrieval from endosomes to the trans-Golgi network.
 It has also been shown to bind to the Fanconi anemia, complementation group A protein.
 This gene results in two transcript variants encoding the same protein.

-Model organisms

-Model organisms have been used in the study of SNX5 function.
-A conditional knockout mouse line, called Snx5tm1a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.
-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out on homozygous mutant adult mice, however no significant abnormalities were observed.

 Interactions

 SNX5 has been shown to interact with FANCA.